 The design and materials are all from Portugal.
 The furniture, mirrors and lamps designed by the architects were built by local craftsmen and artists, the iconic chairs and textiles are from Portuguese companies steeped in tradition, limestone was sourced from the Algarve and marble from the Alentejo region.
-For children, there are specially made wooden toys (The Modernist Game).

 The outdoor facilities were also redesigned or supplemented: the diagonal staircase adds an accent to the green patio framed by white walls.
 A shared terrace has been created on the rooftop — featuring an outdoor shower and affording views of the marina and the Ria Formosa Natural Park.

 Discovering the city: old town and modernist buildings (with the operator’s guide “The Modernist Architecture Walking Tour”), culinary discoveries (market, restaurants), nature explorations by boat (Ria Formosa Natural Park, one of Portugal’s seven natural wonders), beaches (Ilha Deserta).